55,470

 Available for viewing by appointment only.

 If you’ve been looking for a full-size 1960s Pontiac with presence, comfort, and the right kind of personality, this 1966 Grand Prix deserves a close look.
 It is not being presented as a concours restoration or a museum piece.
-It is being offered as something many buyers actually want: a handsome, rust-free, automatic-transmission cruiser with big Pontiac style, a freshened interior, major under-hood investment, and the rare 8-lug wheel and finned drum setup that Pontiac people immediately notice.
+It is being offered as something many buyers actually want: a handsome, rust-free, automatic-transmission cruiser with big Pontiac style, a freshened interior, major under-hood investment, air conditioning, and the rare 8-lug wheel and finned drum setup that Pontiac people immediately notice.

 This Grand Prix is believed to be a Minnesota car.
 The current owner purchased it from a private seller in Excelsior, MN in 2003, drove it during the summer of that year, and then placed it into professional storage until 2023.
 After two decades off the road, the car was brought back with significant work performed by Theis Repair in Carver, MN, a respected local classic vehicle restoration shop.